nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

     }
     ```

-5. Apply your tofu code to create jump host VM
+6. Apply your tofu code to create jump host VM

     ```bash
     tofu validate
     tofu apply
+    ```
+    ``` { .bash .no-copy }
     # Terraform will show you all resources that it will to create
     # Type yes to confirm
     # Check the output to get the IP address of the VM
     ```

-6. Obtain the IP address of the jump host VM from the Tofu output
+7. Obtain the IP address of the jump host VM from the Tofu output

     ``` { .bash .no-copy }
     # Command output